LikhithAvinash/Aggregator/README.md

 ## 🤔 How it works

-- For a visual representation of the project's logic, please see the [Logic Diagram CLI](logic_diagram/logic.svg).
+- For a visual representation of the project's logic, please see the [Logic Diagram For CLI](logic_diagram/logic.svg).